tkanmae/levmar/README.rst

 in ``./examples`` require Scipy (>=0.7) or matplotlib (>=0.99) installed.

-In order to build PyLVMR, simply do
+In order to build Levmar, simply do

     $ python setup.py build
     $ python setup.py install